Universebenzene/benzene-overlay/README.md

 This overlay is available on [Gentoo repositories](https://overlays.gentoo.org).
 You can add it simply through several tools (e.g.: `layman -a benzene-overlay` or `eselect repository enable benzene-overlay`).

+Also it's recommended to mask the whole overlay and then unmask just the packages you need, [like this](https://wiki.gentoo.org/wiki/Ebuild_repository#Masking_enabled_ebuild_repositories).

 ### Available packages (some dependencies are not listed here)

 Package name | Available version | Additional information